fanite/webtor/README.md

 3. Access the UI at <http://localhost:8080>.
 4. You're all set!

+You can run your Webtor instance on [ElfHosted](https://store.elfhosted.com/product/webtor/)!

 ## Setting a Custom Domain

 If you plan to access your instance from a different host or domain, set the `DOMAIN` environment variable like this: